What Is the Proper Way to Measure Mine, or My Property Management Company’s Management Performance?

 1. Vacancy Rate & Days on Market (Major Performance Indicator)

-Under 21–30 days in typical markets
+Healthy target: Under 21–30 days in typical markets (seasonal variance applies).

 If your home rents quickly at market rate, this is a strong indicator of effective management.